qgis/QGIS-Documentation/docs/developers_guide/git.rst

 Roles
 -----

 There exist various roles on GitHub.
 When having an account on GitHub you are already allowed to contribute by forking the repository and have the role 'contributor'.
-Core developers are 'collaborators' and can merge branches into the master repository.
+Core developers are 'collaborators' and can merge branches into the upstream and official repository.

 Contributions to development
 ----------------------------